-Due to concerns of the COVID-19 outbreak, we have decided to reschedule this conference Tuesday, April 21st – Thursday, April 23rd to Tuesday October 20th – Thursday, October 22nd.
-The new deadline for registration will be October 1st, 2020.
+Due to concerns of the COVID-19 outbreak, we have decided to additionally postpone this conference to Tuesday, May 18th – Thursday, May 20th, 2021.
+The new deadline for registration will be May 1st, 2021.

 If you have already registered and are no longer able to attend the conference, please email [email protected] to request a refund.

-For those of you who already booked your hotel, Fairmont has moved your reservation to the weekday nights in October that mirror what you had booked for April.
+For those of you who already booked your hotel, Fairmont has moved your reservation to the weekday nights in May that mirror what you had booked.
 If you need to cancel your hotel reservation or make changes to it, please contact Fairmont at 1-800-332-3272.

 The agenda, registration form, and other documents will be updated as soon as possible.

 Please email [email protected] or call 406-444-0205 with any questions.